-Where the school agrees to the parent's request for their child to be admitted to a year out of their normal age group, it will be necessary for the parent(s) to apply again for a place in

-Reception (or at secondary transfer) at the appropriate time a year later as part of the coordinated first time admission process.
+Where the Trust agrees to the parent's request for their child to be admitted to a year out of their normal age group, it will be necessary for the parent(s) to apply again for a place in Reception at the appropriate time a year later as part of the co-ordinated first time admission process.
 If that application is successful, the child will be admitted into Reception.
 However, parents must be aware that any such consent will not guarantee them a place at a particular school.